TanishkBansode/personal-archive/README.md

    go mod tidy
    ```

-3. Create a `blogs` directory in the project root and add `.txt` files for each blog post.
+3. Create a `writings` directory in the project root and add `.txt` files for each blog post.
 The filename (without the extension) will be the title.

-4. Create a `.env` file if needed for configuration settings.

 ## Running the Application